-Even though the RAS is a small part of a brain, it plays a very important role – it’s the filter of information that is let into the conscious mind
+Even though the RAS is a small part of a brain, it plays a vital role — it’s the filter of information that is let into the conscious mind

-Every second of every day, it tirelessly scours through the tons of information provided by your sensory organs in order to choose the one which is relevant.
-Without the RAS you would be constantly flooded with excessive amounts of information which would virtually overload your brain and impede thinking.
+Every second of every day, it tirelessly scours through the tons of information provided by your sensory organs to choose the relevant one.
+Without the RAS, you would be continuously flooded with excessive amounts of information, which would virtually overload your brain and impede thinking.

 Fortunately, that doesn’t happen as the reticular activating system helps your brain capture what matters most to you and what is relevant to you based on your values, needs, interests, and goals.

-The previously mentioned benefits are certainly great.
+The previously mentioned benefits are undoubtedly great.
 However, let’s dive into some other advantages which are more specific to writing.

-1) Writing is a great learning method for the advanced students.
+Writing is a great learning method for advanced students

-It’s very hard to get out of this rut unless
+It’s tough to get out of this rut unless

 Speaking with others, more often than not, requires keeping a conversation alive.
 You have to think “on your feet” to express your thoughts as quickly and precisely as you only can — if you flounder or stall too long, you might be able to notice a silent agony on your interlocutor’s face.